idaholab/moose/framework/doc/content/syntax/Executioner/FixedPointAlgorithms/index.md

 Within one app coupling iteration, MultiApps executed on `TIMESTEP_BEGIN`, the main app and MultiApps executed on `TIMESTEP_END` are executed, in that order.
 The execution order of MultiApps within one group (`TIMESTEP_BEGIN` or `TIMESTEP_END`) is undefined.
 The relevant data transfers happen before and after each of the two groups of MultiApps runs.
-Because MultiApp allows wrapping another levels of MultiApps, the design enables multi-level app coupling iterations automatically.
+Because the `MultiApp` system allows for wrapping another levels of MultiApps, the design enables multi-level app coupling iterations automatically.

 Regardless of the fixed point algorithm used, solution vectors can be relaxed to improve the stability of the convergence.
-When a MultiApp is a subapp of a master and a master of its own subapps, MOOSE allows relaxation of the MultiApp solution within the master coupling iterations and within the coupling iterations, where the MultiApp is the master, independently.
+When a `MultiApp` has its own sub-apps, MOOSE allows relaxation of the `MultiApp` solution within the main coupling iterations and within the secondary coupling iterations, where the `MultiApp` is the main app, independently.

 Relaxation, or acceleration (cf secant/Steffensen's method), is performed on variables or postprocessors.
 These two objects encompass most of the data transfers that are performed when coupling several applications.